-Support for the Support for the approach adopted Theme Representations Recommended Natural England Commentary Value of the Call for Evidence Support ANON-VUXE-W5FD-X [Anon] has long believed that more of the parish merited inclusion within the AONB and was pleased to see residents submitting their views and photographs in response to the call for evidence undertaken late 2021/early 2022.
+Theme Representations Natural England Commentary Value of the Call for Support Commentary on Support Call for Evidence ANON-VUXE-W5FD-X [Anon] has long believed that more of the parish merited inclusion within the AONB and was pleased to see residents submitting their views and photographs in response to the call for evidence undertaken late 2021/early 2022.
 [Anon] is grateful to Natural England for introducing this early stage call for evidence which has provided reassurance to our community that Natural England values their input.'
 ANON-VUXE-W5CD-U 'I submitted evidence to the early-stage call and am grateful for the opportunity Natural England extended to the public.'
-ANON-VUXE-WEGW-2 '[Anon] also notes the volume and quality of public responses to the call for evidence in relation to the Parish, and which has resulted [in] several submitted photos being used in the consultation documents themselves[Anon] appreciates the extensive and diligent work carried out by Natural England Commentary on Support Natural England Board, in May 2021, committed to testing and trialling a new approach to designation work, with a strong emphasis on collaboration and engagement.
+ANON-VUXE-WEGW-2 Natural England Board, in May 2021, committed to testing and trialling a new approach to designation work, with a strong emphasis on collaboration and engagement.
 This approach is also set out in Natural England Guidance paragraph 11.3.
-Natural England agrees that the early 'Call for Evidence' has been a positive approach to engaging with stakeholders including the general public, and that it has provided useful information which has informed the assessment of natural beauty. and its advisers to identify a suitable revised boundary within Evaluation Area 13 Dunsfold Low Weald.'
-Concern ANON-VUXE-WEWN-9 This respondent raised concern regarding the use of evidence submitted by residents during the 'Call for Evidence' which it believes has been underplayed in the Natural Beauty Assessment Report and Desirability Assessment Report.
-Commentary on Concern Natural England has reviewed all evidence submitted during the Call for Evidence and integrated this evidence when undertaking the evaluation and making judgements in relation to natural beauty.
-A considerable volume of evidence was submitted, and Natural England's consultants have utilised
+Natural England agrees that the early 'Call for Evidence' has been a positive approach to engaging with stakeholders including the general public, and that it has provided useful information which has informed the assessment of natural beauty. '[Anon] also notes the volume and quality of public responses to the call for evidence in relation to the Parish, and which has resulted [in] several submitted photos being used in the consultation documents themselves[Anon] appreciates the extensive and diligent work carried out by Natural England and its advisers to identify a suitable revised boundary within Evaluation Area 13 Dunsfold Low Weald.'
+Concern Commentary on Concern ANON-VUXE-WEWN-9 This respondent raised concern regarding the use of evidence Natural England has reviewed all evidence submitted during the Call for submitted by residents during the 'Call for Evidence' which it Evidence and integrated this evidence when undertaking the evaluation and